iotaledger/inx-chronicle/.github/pull_request_template.md

 #### Config Changes
 * [ ] Ensure proper order in which CLI and config arguments are applied.
-* [ ] Ensure that config changes work with individual build features.
+* [ ] Ensure that config changes work with individual build features by running `cargo ci-check-features`.

 #### API Changes
 * [ ] Test the API endpoints which were added/changed.